RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ### Formating with AskGPT

-> This /AskGPT prompt starts by telling the model that "no actions are needed at this time" and to simply format subsequent output using markdown, including an example of the desired markdown format.
-For this particular set of instructions, the prompt below should be submitted **before** the [Initial prompt](#initial-prompt) is provided.
+> To modify the default output, we can use the /AskGPT skill and instruct the model to take no action other than reading the instructions.
+Then, specify that subsequent outputs should follow the provided markdown format.
+Keep in mind that this will not reformat existing results; the instruction must be set **before** the prompt for which you want to change the output format.
 ```
 /AskGPT No action is needed at this time, simply review the following instructions and respond with 'Ready!'.
 Instructions: All additional responses will be formatted to conform to the following markdown example.
 ## Markdown example